smith-sj/ottr/README.md

 ## ottr from the command line

--`ottr init` initiates ottr in the current working directory -`ottr add "just an example"` will add a new task called *just an example* -`ottr add 1 "a nested example"` will add a new child-task called *a nested example* to the task in position 1 -`ottr log` prints a list of all tasks and child-tasks
+* `ottr init` initiates ottr in the current working directory
+* `ottr add "just an example"` will add a new task called *just an example*
+* `ottr add 1 "a nested example"` will add a new child-task called *a nested example* to the task in position 1
+* `ottr log` prints a list of all tasks and child-tasks

 e.g. running the previous **add** commands and then running the **log** command would return:
 ```